CarloRossi11/football-flashback/README.md

 TO DO:

-- Figure out how to refresh the carousel pulled data
+- Figure out how to refresh the carousel pulled data so that a new league is populated when selected
 - Populate all teams in league
 - when you click on a team, you get their info in a modal
-- responsive design
+- Make sure teams are displayed responsively (flex wrap?)